code-reaper08/BrainF-ck-Interpreter/README.md

-# BrainFuck-Interpreter
+# BrainF-ck-Interpreter
-A simple esolang Brainfuck interpreter completely built with python.
+A simple esolang Brainf-ck interpreter completely built with python.